m-gaster/llm-batch-runner/README.md

 ```

 Structured outputs
-You can ask the built-in Pydantic AI worker to return structured data by passing a Pydantic model class as `result_type`.
+You can ask the built-in Pydantic AI worker to return structured data by passing a Pydantic model class as `response_model`.
 The `result` stored in the DB and returned from `prompt_map` will be a JSON string matching your schema.

 ```python
 from pydantic import BaseModel